Opinion | This year, Black History Month is all about the here and now

-A slight revision of Mark Twain’s famous quip may be in order: History both repeats and rhymes.
+A slight revision of Mark Twain’s famous quip might be in order: History both repeats and rhymes.

 Black History Month has always sought to achieve two things simultaneously.
 On the one hand, the celebration works as a corrective to the broad erasure of the contributions of African Americans to the nation.
 Not only is the significance of individual Black people and their inventions denied; slavery and Jim Crow, abolition and the struggles for full citizenship are rendered as mere bumps in the road on our way to a more perfect union.
 Black history, which we must remember is American history, fights that national fantasy with the details of our past that all too often are hidden from view.